bheimbu/annoSnake/docs/source/for_the_impatient.rst

     mamba activate snakemake #always activate the environment first snakemake --profile profile/ #starts annoSnake workflow

-   You can exit the session by pressing :kbd:`Ctrl+B D`; and may close your terminal while the workflow is running.
+   You can exit the session by pressing :kbd:`Ctrl+B` followed by :kbd:`D`; and may close your terminal while the workflow is running.

    .. code::